elastic/DaC-Reference/docs/faq.md

 **A3**: Yes, DaC is designed to integrate seamlessly with existing CI/CD pipelines.
 By leveraging the detection-rules repository and its tooling within your CI/CD workflows, you can automate the testing, validation, and deployment of detection rules directly into Elastic Security or other SIEM platforms.

+**Q3**: How can setup and use an API Key for authentication with the stack?

+**A3**: There are a number of different ways to create an API key but the most straightforward approach is to make an API key tied to an existing user.
+The API Key's scope is then limited to the level of access provided to that user.
+See the video below for a walkthrough.

 **Q4**: What are the prerequisites for adopting DaC with Elastic?

 **A4**: To adopt DaC, you'll need access to the Elastic detection-rules repository, a version control system (like GitHub), and familiarity with CI/CD principles and tools.
 Basic knowledge of Elastic Security and its API is also beneficial for customizing and deploying rules.